CSS in Chawan

 text-alignaccepts the values-cha-center,-cha-left, and-cha-rightto support the HTML<center>,<div align=left>and<div align=right>elements.
 (Analogous to-moz-centeretc.)Properties with a

-<color>value accept the function-cha-ansi(), which takes one parameter that is either:An 8-bit integer, indicating a color value as set by XTerm’s indexed color feature.
+<color>value accept the function-cha-ansi(), mapping to terminal-specific (“ANSI”) colors.
+The function takes one ofAn 8-bit integer, indicating a color value as set by XTerm’s indexed color feature.

 One of the strings “black”, “red”, “green”, “yellow”, “blue”, “magenta”, “cyan”, “white” for an ANSI color, possibly prefixed by the string “bright-” to indicate an aixterm 16-color value.